oracle-livelabs/oci/oci-apm-springboot/02-build-app/build-app.md

   ![Oracle Cloud console, Navigation Menu](images/4-2-cloudshell.png " ")

-5. Run the kubectl command below to display the deployed services
+5. Run the kubectl command below to display the deployed services.
+It may take a few minutes to show the IP.

     ``` bash
     <copy>